 Certain mantras are to be cherished like a beautiful gem.
 The Siri Gaitri Mantra is just such a jewel.
 It is unique, and it captures the radiant healing energy of the Cosmos as a gem captures the light of the Sun.
 Like a gem, it can be put into many settings for different purposes and occasions.

-When Yogi Bhajan first shared this technology he gave a series of meditations that use the inner dynamics of this mantra.
+When this technology was first shared there was given a series of meditations that use the inner dynamics of this mantra.
 If you master any of these practices you will be rewarded with healing and awareness.
 The mantra is also a Sushumna Mantra.
 It has eight sounds that stimulate the kundalini to flow in the central channel of the spine and in the chakras, accompanies by metabolic adjustment to the new level of energy in the body, and balances the five zones of the left and right hemispheres of the brain to activate the Neutral Mind.
 The mantra uses a sound current.
 The sounds create a juxtaposition of energies.

 Effects and Powers: This meditation gives one the power to heal long distance and to heal with the hands.

 Ra Ma Da Sa Sa Se So Hung Mantra (Siri Gaitri Mantra) Meaning:

 Ra is the energy of the Sun: strong, bright and hot.
 It energizes and purifies.